duc-le/duc-le.github.io/README.md

 # About
 My name is Duc Le, I'm a freelance computer security researcher from Vietnam.
-My research focuses on Windows Kernels, malware analysis and system programming.
+My research focuses on Windows Kernels, reverse engineering, malware analysis and system programming.

 In my freetime I play CTF, write code and solve crackme challenges.